Leland Sklar: Early life

-Leland Bruce Sklar was born May 28, 1947 in Milwaukee, Wisconsin.
+Leland Bruce Sklar was born May 28, 1947, in Milwaukee, Wisconsin.
 His mother's family was from Duluth, Minnesota.
 His father's family was from Milwaukee.
-Originally, the paternal side of the family came from Odessa, Ukraine.
-Sklar is a Ukrainian surname meaning glazier, a person whose profession is fitting glass into windows and doors.
+Originally, the paternal side of the family came from Odesa, Ukraine.
+Sklar is of Jewish heritage and his Ukrainian surname means glazier, a person whose profession is fitting glass into windows and doors.

 When Leland was four, his family and he moved to Van Nuys, California, a central San Fernando Valley neighborhood in the northwest section of metropolitan Los Angeles.

 At five, Sklar was inspired to take up classical piano from watching Liberace on TV.
 Sklar's mother already had a baby grand piano in the home.
 The Liberace Show completely captivated young Leland, Liberace's style and panache, the candelabra and his older brother George on the violin.
 Sklar started studying piano just after turning five years old.
 His natural talent and passion for the instrument saw him excel.
 By the time he was seven he had won awards from the Hollywood Bowl Association as the most accomplished young pianist in Los Angeles for his age group.
 By the time he was twelve, though, he was completely burned out.
 He had a piano teacher who he believes was living out her lack of a career through him.

-He entered junior high at Birmingham High School, a combined high school of grades 7-12, and was diverted from the crowded field of pianists by his orchestra teacher, Mr. Ted Lynn, to an old blonde Kay upright bass.
+He entered junior high at Birmingham High School, a combined high school of grades 7–12, and was diverted from the crowded field of pianists by his orchestra teacher, Ted Lynn, to an old blonde Kay upright bass.
 Sklar took to it immediately and began playing string bass in the orchestra and dance band.
 In high school, Sklar was in the marching band and played bass drum for the first year.
 He then sought other options.
 Being a bass player, he was given three choices: the bass drum, Sousaphone or drum major.
 Sklar chose to become one of the dual drum majors.
 He was sent to Redlands University for a summer course in being a drum major and designing half time shows.
 He still has his baton.
 Sklar graduated from Birmingham High School in 1965 and stopped shaving, the beginning of his iconic beard.